astro-group-bristol/fenrir-fork/README.md

 This is a fork of the `fenrir` source code maintained by members of the Astrophysics Group at the University of Bristol.

 Note:
-- The original source code is _entirely the property_ of Corbin Taylor, who retains all copyright.
+- The original source code was written by Corbin Taylor.
+The code was published under GPL3.
-- Our modifications and wrapper scripts are licensed under GPL3.
+- Our group is maintaining wrapper scripts and some modifications.
 - On parallelization: the parallelization is achieved by starting multiple processes of one of the executables.
 The workload is then split into `NUM_PROCS` batches, and a given process will only execute its batch and then terminate.
 In this fork, that means passing `--procs=NUM_PROCS --proc-index N` where `N` should be incremented for each launch.

 ## Building